harshh351998/Market-Basket-Items-Recommendation/README.md

 # Market-Basket-Recommendation
 This project provide the retailer with information to understand the purchase behaviour of a buyer and recommends products to user on their purchase history.

+## Objectives
-· Analysed the market items data by using pandas module.
+1 Analysed the market items data by using pandas module.
-· Eliminated the missing values and prepared the training data.
+2 Eliminated the missing values and prepared the training data.
-· Trained and tested the data by using sorting functions.
+3Trained and tested the data by using sorting functions.
-· Prepared the recommendation model by using the concept of cosine similarity.
+4 Prepared the recommendation model by using the concept of cosine similarity.
-· Visualization is carried out by showing the output data in forms graphs.
+5 Visualization is carried out by showing the output data in forms graphs.